-Parameters path (string) - Path from which to load configuration.
+Parameters path (str) - Path from which to load configuration.

-Loads configuration from a file, if none is specified it loads from wlc configuration file placed in XDG configuration path (~/.config/wlc and /etc/xdg/wlc).
+Loads configuration from a file, if none is specified it loads from wlc configuration file placed in XDG configuration path (\sim /.config/wlc and /etc/xdg/wlc).

 11.4 wlc.main